tetris245/tetris245/README.md

 **It was for me a nice experience and many users have appreciated all the changes, improvements and additions made during the year 2022.**

 **This month, I will release ULTRAbc 1.0.0, the modSDK version of QAM, for a better compatibiity with other add-ons, especially BCX and FBC.
-However, QAM will continue to exist, as I want to give full freedom of choice to the end-users**
+However, QAM will continue to exist, as I want to give full freedom of choice to the end-users.**

 ## Installation